Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/06-conventions--js--modules_and_transpilation.md

 ⭆ latest convenient module = ES (module = 2022 in TypeScript)

-- [x] TODO remove all cjs since we can no longer generate it since Typescript 5.2
+- [x] remove all cjs since we can no longer generate it since Typescript 5.2

 ### update 2024-07-25